The love was never generic. It was aimed at you by name.

 Hebrews 2:16-17: He Helps Abraham's Offspring, Not Angels

 This is remarkable.
-The author explicitly states that Christ did NOT come to help angels, but to help "Abraham's offspring."
+The author explicitly states that Christ did NOT come to help angels, but to help "Abraham's descendants."
 Not all humanity.
 Not every soul.
-Abraham's offspring — the covenant people, the elect.
+Abraham's descendants — the covenant people, the elect.

 Verse 17 continues: